JiscSD/web-accessibility-101/9-testing-resources/README.md

 - Chrome and Firefox Accessibility Inspector tab in DevTools

 - [Lighthouse](https://developers.google.com/web/tools/lighthouse)
 You can run Lighthouse in Chrome Dev Tools without downloading an extension.
-Just click on thr 'Lighthouse' tab.
+Just click on the 'Lighthouse' tab.
 You can generate an Accessibility report for Mobile and for Desktop.

 - [axe Dev Tools](https://www.deque.com/axe/)
 :gem: browser extension